asmaebouchrou/ByteZone/README.md

 Use them to validate admin screens, checkout, and auth flows.

+## Middleware
+This project includes a dedicated **middleware layer** that intercepts incoming HTTP requests before they reach the controllers.

+Its main responsibilities are:
+- Validating that a user session exists.
+- Enforcing **role-based access control** (CLIENT / OPERATOR).
+- Protecting sensitive routes such as admin panels and restricted actions.

+By centralizing these checks in middleware, the application ensures consistent security rules, cleaner controllers, and easier maintenance.

 ## Highlights
 - Session-based auth with roles (CLIENT / OPERATOR).
 - Admin panel: manage T-shirts and users, with dashboard navigation.